Conflexed/flexoptimizer/README.md

 ## 🧠 Recommended Use Cases

 - FPS games like Valorant, CS2, Fortnite, Apex, etc.
+-Looking to improve bullet registration in said games
 - Competitive LAN and online gaming
 - High-throughput or latency-sensitive environments